"

 General Industry Hazards

-OSHA identifies the most common health hazards associated with welding as exposure to metal fumes and ultraviolet radiation, and the most common safety hazards are injuries such as burns, eye damage, and electrical shock.
+OSHA identifies the most common health hazards associated with welding as exposure to metal fumes and UV radiation, and the most common safety hazards as injuries such as burns, eye damage, and electrical shock.
 See the OSHA Welding, Cutting, and Brazing website for specific hazards and safety solutions associated with welding.

-Welding, by its nature, presents hazards: fumes and particulates; UV and IR rays, heat, flames, and sparks; high amounts of electrical energy and electromagnetic pulse; and gasses that may be explosive or could cause suffocation due to oxygen displacement.
-These are hazards directly resulting from welding processes.
-Welding employment has related hazards in the workplace, such as muscle strain from lifting and handling heavy objects, noise, repetitive motion injuries, being struck by or crushed by heavy equipment, etc.
+Welding, by its nature, presents hazards: fumes and particulates; UV and infrared (IR) rays, heat, flames, and sparks; high amounts of electrical energy and electromagnetic pulses; and gasses that may be explosive or could cause suffocation due to oxygen displacement.
+These are hazards that directly result from welding processes and are in addition to the immediate and long-term hazards already discussed.

 A man performs SMAW welding in a T-shirt, gloves, and a welding hood.